The Winter Team Relay League

 - 70+ Women

 |Round 1||2 x (8 x 500m)||2 x (4 x 500m)||15November|

 |Round 3||2 x (8 x 1000m)||2 x (4 x 1000m)||15January|

 |Round 4||8 x 2000m||4 x 2000m||15February|

 |Round 5||8 x 15min||4 x 15min||15March|

 Result: The result is the time or distance on the monitor.
-Changeover times are included.
-Each round can be rowed whenever in the month, but the closing time for entries is 1200 GMT on the third Monday of each month.
+Each round can be rowed whenever in the month, but the closing time for entries is 2400 Copenhagen time on the 15th of each month.

 Standings are calculated as a percentage of the pace of the fastest team in each category.
 That is to say, the best team in any event or class for that round receives 100 points while a team rowing at a speed of 92.9% compared to the fastest speed receives 92.9 points.
 As an example, if in Round One - 2 x (8 x 500m) the fastest club, Rowing Club A, covered the 8,000m in 23:56.8 they would receive 100 points.
 Rowing Club B rowed 25:46.8, a pace that is 92.9% of the winners.
 They would therefore receive 92.9 points.

 An additional reason to participate in this year's Vinter Otter Grand Prix is the prizes.